sweetkimchi/breakout-game/doc/PLAN.md

 ## Block Ideas
 1. Blocks that shoot missiles which can damage the paddle including a huge, powerful "Boss Block" for the final stage that takes multiple shots to be taken down.
-I'm thinking of the last stage being a the "Boss Stage" where you'd have to destroy the boss.
+I'm thinking of the last stage being the "Boss Stage" where you'd have to destroy the boss.

 2. Number of hits required to destroy the block is indicated by the number written on the block.
 When